 Main Research Fields

 I am the Deputy Project Scientist for the Solar Orbiter mission, a joint ESA-NASA space mission to study the Sun up close.
 Solar Orbiter is the first mission of ESA's Cosmic Vision 2015-2025 Programme.
-Scheduled for launch in February 2020, it will provide close-up, high-latitude observations of the Sun to study how the Sun creates and controls the Heliosphere, the huge plasma bubble in space that surrounds our solar system.
+Launched on 10 February 2020, it will provide close-up, high-latitude observations of the Sun to study how the Sun creates and controls the Heliosphere, the huge plasma bubble in space that surrounds our solar system.

 - Solar wind acceleration